somsubhra88/Obsidian-Vault/Office/Coupon Platform.md

 **Best Action at time $t$**
 $$ A_t^* = arg \; max_{a \in \mathcal{A}_t} \; \mu ( A^T \theta^* )$$

-_Best Action means the action which gives the maximum probability of click, hence we can rank order the actions or coupons as well
+_Best Action means the action which gives the maximum probability of click, hence we can rank order the actions or coupons as well based on the probability_

 ### Conceptual Background